Beardsoft/zpool/README.md

 # zpool
-zpool is an open source Proof of Stake pool for the Nimiq blockchain.
+zpool is an open source Proof of Stake pool for the Nimiq blockchain meant to serve as an example / refernce implementation for other pool operators.

 ## Status
 The pool is meant to be a reference implementation.
 The core functionality works and has run on devnet and testnet.
 Pool has not been tested thoroughly, so there might be problems or issues that are currently not handled yet.
 The pool might be optimized for mainnet in the future if there is interest.